Night Fishing for Bass in Florida

 The Jitterbug is one of the all-time favorites for night bass fishing because it causes a stir and can be stopped periodically.
 A modern-day floating frog can make that same noise and action by adding a few glass rattles inside the lure.
 These actions often draw a response from even the timidest large mouth at night.

-For several reasons, summertime is the most popular time for night fishing for bass.
+For several reasons, catching bass in summertime is the most popular time for night fishing for bass.
 For one, the bass is caught relatively regularly at night during the hot weather.
 Secondly, the temperatures are more relaxed at night than during the day, and thirdly it provides a great escape from the daytime crowds.

 A full moon isn’t necessary for night fishing, but it helps immensely.
 Bass tends to feed more during a full moon than when there is no or little moon.
 Also, any moonlight at all will help you see to cast.